-A Range of Themes in Gender and Development
+A Range of Themes in Gender, Development, and Postcolonialism

-In this course, you will be introduced to the breadth of the field of gender and development theory and to the central issues in the current debates regarding inequalities and social change, key concepts, theories and analytical tools.
-More specifically, the course will examine the following aspects or themes in gender and development debates:
+In this course, you will be introduced to the breadth of the field of gender and development theory and to central issues in current debates in a postcolonial world regarding social inequalities and change, key concepts, theories and analytical tools.
+More specifically, the course will examine the following:

-- History of development and gender debates from colonialism to postcolonialism: Millennium Development Goals, development policies and mainstreaming gender and development and beyond.
+- History of development and gender debates from colonialism to postcolonialism: Sustainable Development Goals (SDGs), development policies, mainstreaming gender, development, and beyond.

 - Problematizing categories in gender and development from a postcolonial perspective: gender, masculinities, queer, global power relations, human rights and recognition.

-- Studying and theorizing bodies in the postcolonial era: bodies as sites of contestation: population, reproduction, health, sexuality, violence, conflict and gendered insecurity.
+- Studying and theorizing bodies in the postcolonial era as sites of contestation: population, reproduction, health, sexuality, violence, conflict and gendered insecurity.

-- Analysing economy, society and global inequalities: work, employment, migration, poverty, gender and sustainable development and the climate and ecology discourses.
+- Analysing gender and global inequalities: work, employment, migration, poverty, sustainable development and climate change.